rust-lang/rfcs/text/0000-explicit-tail-calls.md

 ## Tail Call Elimination
 [tail-call-elimination]: #tail-call-elimination

-Rust supports a way to specify tail call elimination (TCE) for function calls.
+Rust supports a way to guarantee tail call elimination (TCE) for function calls using the `become` keyword.
 If TCE is requested for a call the called function will reuse the stack frame of the calling function, assuming all requirements are fulfilled.
-The optimization of reusing the stack frame is also known as tail call optimization (TCO) which Rust already supports.
-The difference between TCE and TCO is that TCE guarantees that the stack frame is reused, while with TCO the stack frame is only reused if the compiler expects doing so will be faster (or smaller if optimizing for space).
+Note that TCE can opportunistically also be performed by Rust using tail call optimization (TCO), this will cause TCE to be used if it is deemed to be "better" (as in faster, or smaller if optimizing for space).

 TCE is interesting for two groups of programmers: Those that want to use recursive algorithms, which can overflow the stack if the stack frame is not reused; and those that want to create highly optimized code,